raceintospace/raceintospace/doc/manual/manual.md

 ### EVA Suits

 These suits are required for extravehicular activities, either on spacewalks or moonwalks.
-They are different from pressure suits and are not needed on simple orbitals or other missions where the crew stays inside the spacecraft.
+They are different from pressure suits and are not needed on missions where the crew stays inside the spacecraft.

 ### Docking Module